Fannon/mobo/examples/hardware/TUTORIAL.md

 }
 ```

 Since towns may be referenced more than once, it makes sense to provide autocomplete capabilities.
-This is done, by setting the "smw_form" property, containing [Semantic Forms settings](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#.27field.27_tag).
+This is done by setting the "smw_form" property, declaring [Semantic Forms settings](http://www.mediawiki.org/wiki/Extension:Semantic_Forms/Defining_forms#.27field.27_tag).

 ```json
 {